Gsingh225/CodePythonOnIos/README.md

 ## ⚠️ Known Issues
 - IOS will sometimes close ish shell when it is running the scrip causing it to not work as intended.
 Update/workaround coming as soon as the code editor is updated.
 - The terminal may not work as a full scale terminal, it is designed for just installing packages using pip until I can expand this project further.
 - On most IOS devices this app was tested on, every time you interact with the web app (run code/enter a terminal command/ visit localhost in the browser, ect) it won't load until you open ish shell and then go back to your web browser.
-This is lso due to ios's restrictions, the same ones that cause issue #1.
+This is also due to ios's restrictions, the same ones that cause issue #1.
 Updates/workarounds adressing this issue and issue #1 will be coming soon.

 ## 📋 Requirements